patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-13-universal-sampling.md

-More general forms of random sampling are usually incovenient.
+More general forms of random sampling are usually inconvenient.
 For example, sampling half of our users requires deduplicating the users and sampling from that set, then filtering the original data.

 ```python